felipefava/request_params_validation/README.md

 If you need to add more values for the boolean type, for example  `['yes', 'no', 1, 0, 't', 'f']`, you can extend the `true values` and the `false values` independently, with the global configuration options `extend.boolean_true_values` and `extend.boolean_false_values` respectively.
-See [here](#global_configurations) all globals configuration options.
+See [here](#configuration) all globals configuration options.

 #### Date type
 Date type accepts only valid dates.
 This means that values like `'04/10/1995'` are valids, and will be converter to a Date object like  `Wed, 04 Oct 1995`.

-However, there are cases when you only want to accept a specific format for a date, like `"%Y-%m-%e"`.
+However, they are cases when you only want to accept a specific format for a date, like `"%Y-%m-%e"`.
 In this cases you have two options.

 1. Use the global configuration option `format.date`, so all date types must have the specified format through all the requests.
-See [here](#global_configurations) all globals configuration options.
+See [here](#configuration) all globals configuration options.
 2. Specify the option `format: "%Y-%m-%e"` locally.